MyRPS/ArgoPlus/README.md

 Tags:
 * Shows due time, not just date
-* Shows point values of assignments if applicable.
+* Shows point values of assignments if assignment is graded.
 * Shows if assignment can be resubmitted before your first submission.
+* Shows assignment type and the type of assignment's overall weight (if weight-based class)
+*

 Enhancements:
 * Archive All (inbox)
 * Mark All As Read (inbox)

 New Features:
-* Grade simulator (WIP)
+* Grade simulator (WIP, points-based class only rn)

 By downloading the extension, you agree and acknowlege to the following Privacy Notice & Consumer Agreements.